yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 If you are extremely cautious or try to install a self compiled or modified version of OpenWrt White Russian, please consider to use the OpenWrtViaTftp installation method.
 For some of the hardware models it has special requirements.
-To avoid potentially serious damage to your router caused by an unbootable firmware you always should read the documentation for your specific router model, see OpenWrtHardwareOverview.
+To avoid potentially serious damage to your router caused by an unbootable firmware you always should read the documentation for your specific router model, see [:CategoryModel].

 /!\ '''We strongly suggest you also read ["OpenWrtDocs/Troubleshooting"] before installing'''